manasidek/Pewlett-Hackard-Analysis./README.md

 - The link to csv that holds the list of employees by department is: [retire_dept](https://github.com/manasidek/Pewlett_Hackard_Analysis/blob/main/Data/retire_dept.csv)

-- The total number of retiring employees in each department are show below
+- The total number of retiring employees in each department are shown below

 ![retiring_dept](https://github.com/manasidek/Pewlett_Hackard_Analysis/blob/main/Images/retiring_dept.png)